patrickdowling/fv1vm/README.md

 - Some disambiguation takes place during decoding for instructions that share an opcode, but different fields (`CHO RDA` or `CHO SOF`).
 - Optimization (e.g. turning a `SKP` into a `JMP`) is handled later by the VM since it can also re-pack the operands, or generate artificial specific opcodes.
 - The basic idea is also to try and fail at _compile time_ through static assertions, rather than runtime.
+- The actual decoding itself uses a lookup table to match instruction/opcode to a decoding function which unpacks all the fields.
+This table is generated at *compile time* now.

 While the code looks fairly complex and there's a lot of boilerplate, the combination of templates + `constexpr` produces the desired outcome and everything "collapses" at runtime.
 E.g. `Instruction::DecodeOperand` (which builds the code to extract a field from a string, the char id, and a type) boils down to basically `ubfx` (there's probably still some room for improvement by makeing the shifts & ands more idiomatic).

 ## Testing
 - Yeah, unit tests are pretty thin still.